 Encourage your employer to take advantage of the corporate program and you can receive further discounts on your annual membership.

 Fact: Modern technology and software such as Skype have made communication seamless to overcome these barriers.
-Implement a pilot program before committing to a formal policy.
-ATP can help with that too.
+Just check out our blog, "How to Talk to Your Employer About Telework" for the many ways you can approach the conversation with your employer.
+Your employer can always implement a pilot program before committing to a formal policy.

-Fact: You can use your commuter benefits to help pay for your vanpool (up to $255/month) and receive additional monthly rewards through our Vanpool Connect program.
+Fact: You can use your commuter benefits to help pay for your vanpool (up to $260/month) and receive additional monthly rewards through our Vanpool Connect program.

-Myth 9: SmartTrip cards can only be used on Metrorail and Metro bus.
+Perception: SmarTrip cards can only be used on Metrorail and Metrobus.